 - Shop around.
 This one is obvious.
 Get quotes from at least five different insurers.
 Ten is better.
 You will be surprised at the range of prices.

 - Check your credit.
 Car insurance companies typically check your credit score.
 The better your credit, the lower your car insurance cost.
 Try to maintain a clean credit record and make sure to correct any errors you find.

 - Reduce your coverage and raise your deductibles.
 Dropping some options or raising the amount of the deductible, or both, will save you money.
 Just make sure you're prepared to cover the out-of-pocket expenses you'll incur if you have an accident.
 One easy choice is to drop collision coverage on an old vehicle that might not be worth an expensive repair.

-- Take all available discounts.
+- Take all the available discounts.
 Insurers offer all sorts of discounts, particularly for drivers with good safety records.
 But some offer discounts to good students, recent graduates, auto club members, professionals in low-risk jobs, and more.
 You'll nearly always save by bundling different policies with the same company.

 - Drive safely.
 There’s no better way to save on car insurance.